jverhoelen/jekyll-now/_posts/2017-1-28-spring-rest-documentation-swagger-ui.md

 ## Swagger Specification and Springfox

-Independent of language or framework, the [Swagger Specification](http://swagger.io/specification/ "Language agnostic Swagger specification") describes a format to describe REST APIs.
+Independent of language or framework, the [Swagger Specification](http://swagger.io/specification/ "Language agnostic Swagger specification"){:target="_blank" rel="noopener noreferrer"} describes a format to describe REST APIs.
 It contains all aspects that REST can make use of and is agnostic to how to decided to build your interface.

-[Springfox](http://springfox.io "Springfox, a Java Spring implementation of Swagger") is an implementation of the Swagger Specification for Spring.
+[Springfox](http://springfox.io "Springfox, a Java Spring implementation of Swagger"){:target="_blank" rel="noopener noreferrer"} is an implementation of the Swagger Specification for Spring.
 It is awesome and easy to use.
 On top of the Swagger specification the Swagger-UI is built to provide a beautiful and convenient user interface to browse the API docs.
 Springfox provides both artifacts in separate dependencies, so you could use them without each other.

 ## Basic Implementation